 If you notice any of these side effects or symptoms, it is time to seek professional help.
 At our alcohol and drug detox in Austin, we help individuals addicted to nicotine and vaping break their addiction and find healing.

 Health Side Effects of Smoking and Withdrawal Symptoms

-Cigarette smoking is the leading preventable cause of death in the United States.
-Nearly one in five, or more than 480,000, deaths are attributed to cigarette smoking each year.
+Cigarette smoking is the leading cause of preventable death in the United States.
+Nearly one in five deaths, or more than 480,000, are attributed to cigarette smoking yearly.
 As such, smokers are more likely than non-smokers to develop heart disease, stroke, and lung cancer.
-According to the CDC, the Centers for Disease Control and Prevention, its estimated that smoking increases the risk:
+In addition, according to the Centers for Disease Control and Prevention, it’s estimated that smoking increases the risk: